multiformats/multistream-select/README.md

 ### Protocol

 The actual protocol is very simple.
-It is a multistream protocol itself, with a multicodec header.
+It is a multistream protocol itself, with a multistream header.
 And it has a set of other protocols available to be used by the remote side.
 The remote side must enter:

 ```
 > <multistream-header-for-multistream>